12 Sauvignon Blanc Food Pairing Ideas to Make Tonight

 In particular, some herbaceous New Zealand Sauv Blancs pair well with these veggies.
 Try it with a simple spring vegetable side dish, or even a green goddess hummus!
 You can also add these spring veggies to heavier, heartier dishes to help the acidity of the wine shine through.

 If you have a citrusy Sauvignon Blanc on hand, we would heartily recommend a heaping plate of shellfish!
 Oyster, clams, lobster, crab, prawns, and scallops all make for wonderful Sauvignon Blanc food pairings.
 Try them with a wine from the United States (California), Australia, Chile, or the Bordeaux region of France.
 Might we say, our Halleck Vineyard Little Sister Sauvignon Blanc has been tried, tested, and approved as a great pairing wine with raw oysters!
+Join us for a Sebastopol wine tasting, which is one of the top rated wine tasting Sonoma County has to offer.

 But any minerally or earthy Sauv Blanc will go perfectly with fresh crab, raw oysters, and other lightly cooked shellfish.